 Each agency and organisation is committed to supporting the right of adults at risk to be safeguarded from abuse and ensuring that all staff and volunteers work together in accordance with this Procedure and act promptly in investigating allegations or suspicions of abuse.
+It is recognised that people at risk from specific key groups may experience discrimination and less favourable treatment on the grounds of their suspicions of abuse.
 It is recognised that people at risk from specific key groups may experience discrimination and less favourable treatment on the grounds of their age; disability; race; colour; ethnic or national origin; financial or economic status; gender or marital status; HIV status; homelessness or lack of a fixed address; political view or trade union activity; religion or belief; sexuality; or unrelated criminal convictions.
 We will take positive steps to stop any unfair/unlawful discrimination and carry out positive action where lawful.